 Dose: 10 sprays on legs and upper arms (full dose is variable, 10-15 sprays)

 Why: Unlike ASTB, this isn’t herbal nor hormone-centered.
-This is simply a magnesium/zinc spray applied to your body for general recovery and health.
+This is simply a magnesium/zinc spray applied topically to your body for general recovery and health.

-I started using the oil more recently, and while confounding factors could be at play I noticed after use that I slept better and wasn’t as sore after tougher workouts or high training volume.
+I started using the Recovery Oil more recently, and while confounding factors could be at play I noticed after use that I slept better and wasn’t as sore after tougher workouts or high training volume.
 So I kept using it before bed every night, plus some mornings after long runs and races.
 Because it has magnesium, I imagine it has a positive influence on my sleep as well, highlighting my emphasis on doing it before bed.

 For this product I follow the recommended dose of 10 sprays.
 Mahler recommends spraying it on your arms, legs, and lower back.
 I spray once and rub in on each calf, each hamstring, each quad, each bicep and each deltoid.
 Because I do it before bed, I don’t wash it off as Mahler advises you optionally can after 20 minutes.
 I’ve never found it irritating, I shower in the morning anyway, and it’s never been a problem.

 There’s the confounding factor that I’ve become more careful and measured with my training load.
 But I don’t get sore much at all since using this.
 I may occasionally still get sore after harder training, plus some body parts do understandably hurt every now and again.

 But I also recover more quickly, and any soreness isn’t as pronounced nor hangs around as intensely.
 Before, I could be sore for days after a long run or hard strength training.
 Sometimes when not training I may forego using it on a given night, but usually I apply it every night before bed.

 When: Some point during day at work (weekdays), usually with meals or other protein

 Dose: 6-12g powder in water (full dose 12g)